wp-plugins/xml-sitemap-xml-sitemapcouk/readme.txt

 1. Admin area of the XML Sitemap Plugin

 == Changelog ==

+= 0.1.1 =

+Change URLS in settings page to load new window

 = 0.1 =
 This is the first release of our plugin.
 XML Sitemap and Shortcode for HTML sitemap